Feb 10, 2026 · 7 min read

 - Examples: Burning natural gas in heavy industrial furnaces to smelt aluminum, or chemical reactions that release CO2 during cement clinker production.

-- The Challenge: You must sub-meter the exact amount of gas burned per specific production batch, not just look at the monthly facility utility bill.
+- The Challenge: You typically should sub-meter the exact amount of gas burned per specific production batch, not just look at the monthly facility utility bill.

 These are the emissions generated by the power plant that supplied your factory's electricity.